Sorting fact, disinformation after Russian attack on Ukraine

 Announced by Ukrainian and Russian authorities, and others:

+— French maritime officials say French marines have intercepted a Russian cargo ship, loaded with cars, in the English Channel on Saturday for investigation in the wake of financial sanctions against Russia for invading Ukraine.

+— Russia’s military said it has taken over Melitopol, a city in the Zaporizhzhia region in southern Ukraine 50 kilometers (about 30 miles) off of the Azov Sea coast.
+The claim could not be independently verified.

-— Ukraine’s nuclear energy regulator said higher than usual gamma radiation levels have been detected in the area Chernobyl nuclear plant, site of the world’s worst nuclear accident, after it was seized by the Russian military.
+— Ukraine’s nuclear energy regulator said higher than usual gamma radiation levels have been detected in the area around the Chernobyl nuclear plant, site of the world’s worst nuclear accident, after it was seized by the Russian military.
+The International Atomic Energy Agency said the reported levels don’t pose any danger to the public.
 The Russian Defense Ministry said radiation levels in the area have remained normal.

+— Kyiv Mayor Vitaly Klitschko said gunfire and explosions in several parts of the city came as Ukrainian troops were fighting groups of Russian saboteurs.
+He also said five explosions hit an area near a major power plant on the city’s eastern outskirts.
+No electricity outages were immediately reported.

-— Ukrainian President Volodymyr Zelenskyy said that 137 “heroes,” including 10 military officers, had been killed, and one of his advisers said about 400 Russian forces had died.
-Moscow has given no casualty count.
+— Ukrainian President Volodymyr Zelenskyy said that 137 “heroes,” including 10 military officers, had been killed.
+The Ukrainian military said it has killed over 1,000 Russian troops while fending off Moscow’s invasion.
+The Russian military hasn’t reported any casualties during the attack.
 Neither claim could be independently verified.

 — The Russian military said it took control of an airport outside the Ukrainian capital.
 The airport in Hostomel, a town 7 kilometers (4 miles) from Kyiv, has a runway long enough to receive all types of aircraft, including the biggest cargo planes.
 Its seizure allows Russia to airlift troops directly to Kyiv’s outskirts.